 ABSTRACT

-Aims: The purpose of this article is to examine the factors associated with students’ predisposition towards academic dishonesty in educational assessments and provided a framework for adopting proactive counselling strategy against dishonest examination behavior.
+Aims: The purpose of this article is to examine the factors associated with students’ predisposition towards academic dishonesty in educational assessments and provides a framework for adopting proactive counselling strategy against dishonest examination behavior.

 Study design: It employed quantitative survey research design.